awsdocs/amazon-lex-developer-guide/doc_source/howitworks-builtins-intents.md

 `AMAZON.NoIntent`
 The intents in the [Built\-in Intent Library](https://developer.amazon.com/docs/custom-skills/built-in-intent-library.html) in the *Alexa Skills Kit*
 In the current implementation, you can't do the following:
- Add or remove sample utterances or slots from the base intent Configure slots for built\-in intents
+Remove sample utterances or slots from the base intent Configure slots for built\-in intents